 The worm's body is always attached to the message.
 The file name of the attachment is randomly selected by the worm from the following variants:

 pics.exe images.exe joke.exe PsPGame.exe news_doc.exe hamster.exe tamagotxi.exe searchURL.exe SETUP.EXE Card.EXE billgt.exe midsong.exe s3msong.exe docs.exe humor.exe fun.exe

 When a recepient gets this message and clicks on the attachment (which, he thinks is a ZIP archive) the worm infects his system as well.
 First the worm outputs a WinZip Self-Extractor -like dialog:

 When a user clicks on 'Unzip' or 'Run WinZip' buttons the worm displays a fake error message and installs itself to system:

 If 'Close' button is clicked the worm installs itself to system and exits without displaying anything.
 If any other button is clicked a standard Windows error message is displayed and the worm installs itself to system as well.

 Being active the worm checks date and time and on Wednesdays right after midnight it tries to display a dialog with the following picture:

 and the following text:

+Fight against the plage of inhumanity.
 This is Plage 2000 coded by Bumblebee/29a.

 The worm doesn't have any destructive payload.
 But as it spreads itself with a trustworthy message so it may become widespread quickly.